-On April 23, the Department of Communication/Journalism program will host a virtual awards ceremony for the Office of the Texas Governor Annual Barbara Jordan Media Awards.
-Media professionals and student journalists from across Texas will be recognized for work in all media forms that accurately and positively reports on individuals with disabilities.
+In April, the Department of Communication/Journalism program hosted a virtual awards ceremony for the Office of the Texas Governor Annual Barbara Jordan Media Awards.
+Media professionals and student journalists from across Texas were recognized for work in all media forms that accurately and positively reports on individuals with disabilities.

 By Angelique Gammon

 Despite cancellation due to COVID-19 precautions, two spring campus events have focused positive attention on the teaching and practice of journalism at Texas A&M since the degree became part of the Department of Communication in January 2018.
 Throughout the planning process for both events, the supportive response of campus partners and media professionals asked to participate, as well as an enthusiastic response by prospective journalism students from across Texas, highlight the growth of the journalism program.

 Although the annual journalism seminar has been canceled, the Barbara Jordan Media Awards ceremony will be hosted virtually in April.
 Both the events shine a spotlight on the department’s progress to craft a small, excellent, degree program that centers on engaging issues of diversity and inclusion as it prepares graduates to meet the needs of 21st century journalism.